Languages of Singapore: Other Chinese varieties

+Other than Mandarin, the two most commonly spoken varieties of Chinese are Hokkien which is the dominant dialect and Cantonese, both of which are mainly spoken among the older generation.
+Cantonese has notably remained in a stronger state compared to other non-Mandarin Chinese varieties due to the popularity of media in the language, particularly Hong Kong cinema and television shows broadcast via cable television or online which are preferred by viewers over their Mandarin-dubbed versions on free-to-air television.
+This has also resulted in some non-native speakers understanding or learning the language.
+Teochew is being replaced by Hokkien, while other Chinese varieties are increasingly less commonly heard nowadays.

 Written Chinese

 Traditional Chinese characters were used in Singapore until 1969, when the Ministry of Education promulgated the Table of Simplified Characters (簡體字表 (简体字表, jiǎntǐzìbiǎo)), which while similar to the Chinese Character Simplification Scheme of the People's Republic of China had 40 differences.
 In 1974 a new Table was published, and this second table was revised in 1976 to remove all differences between simplified Chinese characters in Singapore and China.
 Although simplified characters are currently used in official documents, the government does not officially discourage or prohibit the use of traditional characters.
 Hence, traditional characters are still used in signs, advertisements and Chinese calligraphy, while books in both character sets are available in Singapore.